Rules

 Reisswitz 1824

 The rules developed by Reisswitz Jr. in 1824 are the most famous.
 Introduced as a training tool they made Kriegsspiel popular around the globe.
-Aiming at the detachment level with 2 minute turns, they are rather detailed and slowed by minutiae.
+Aiming at the detachment level with 2 minute turns, they are rather detailed and slowed down by minutiae.
 An English translation can be bought from Too Fat Lardies.

 Guide to Kriegsspiel